We’ve just published our latest evidence review on access to finance.

 Perhaps unsurprisingly, schemes introduced in response to economic crisis perform slightly worse than longer term development schemes.
 But that’s cold comfort given the overall balance of findings of the effect of access to finance schemes on firm performance.

-Click through to the review page to read all the findings.
+Click through to the Evidence Review page to read all the findings.